vivrehal/Voucher-System/readme.md

 # Voucher System

 A voucher system to manage user registration, login, and voucher operations, including adding, deleting, and applying vouchers with validations.
-Built with Express.js (Node.js), React (Vite), and SQLite.
+Built with Express.js (Node.js), and SQLite.

 ## Features